gigglesquid19/Agent-based-Model/README.md

 3) Within Agentbasedmodel:
           import agentframework
 4) Run >
+5) Choose the value of model variables

 Features
 --------------------
 - Choose the number of deer
 - Choose the number of wolves
-- Choose how close agents must be for interaction (neighborhood)
 - Choose the number of model iterations
+- Choose how close agents must be for interaction (neighborhood value)

 Contribution
 ---------------------